stevenwatterson/stevenwatterson.github.io/awesome_people.md

 Boon Chin Tan.
 Thesis title: In vitro investigation of how the endo-cannabinoid system modulates inflammation and pain pathways involved in arthritis. <a href="https://www.linkedin.com/in/kyle-boon-chin-tan-48bb2654/"><img src="/assets/img/In.png" height="20" width="25"></a>

 ### MSc
 Sinead Quinn.
-Thesis title: Dissertation A new understanding of the role of Vitamin D in Cardiovascular health.
+Thesis title: A new understanding of the role of Vitamin D in Cardiovascular health.

 # Former Students